1982 German Grand Prix

 It was a sombre weekend as championship leader Didier Pironi’s F1 career was ended following a nasty crash in qualifying.
 The race was emotionally won by Ferrari’s Patrick Tambay, but the most memorable moment came when leader Nelson Piquet came up to lap the ATS of Eliseo Salazar.

-For whatever reason, Salazar didn’t give way easily and crashed into the Brabham driver, taking both out.
-A furious Piquet unleashed his kickboxing skills on poor Salazar, whilst the marshals stubbornly tried to prove that you can tow a broken F1 car sideways.
+For whatever reason, Salazar didn’t give way easily and crashed into the Brabham driver, taking both out, causing a furious Piquet unleashed his kickboxing skills on Salazar.
+I say skills, really it was more of a limb flailing, with the kick looking especially comical.

 After the 2001 British Grand Prix, Heinz-Harald Frentzen was sacked by Jordan following some disagreements about how the team should be run.
 He was replaced by Ricardo Zonta in Germany, but during the summer break (on 8 August, believe it or not!) it was announced that Jean Alesi would swap from Prost to Jordan for the rest of the season, whilst Frentzen took over Alesi’s seat at Prost.